AdobeDocs/workfront.en/help/workfront-basics/supported-languages-in-workfront.md

 * Portuguese (pt-BR)
 * Spanish - Latin America

-The language used to view `Workfront` in your browser is controlled by your browser language settings.
+The language used to view Workfront in your browser is controlled by your browser language settings.
 Ensure you select a language for your browser which is listed in the supported languages list.

-To display outgoing emails in any of the supported languages, modify your User Locale or Customer Info settings in `Workfront`.
+To display outgoing emails in any of the supported languages, modify your User Locale or Customer Info settings in Workfront.
-You must be a `Workfront administrator` to modify the Customer Info settings.
+You must be a Workfront administrator to modify the Customer Info settings.
 For more information about changing the Customer Info and User Locale, see [Change the Workfront and User Locales](#changing-the-locale).

-You can contract a third party to have the `Workfront` interface and the outgoing emails from `Workfront` translated in other languages.
-These translations are not supported by `Workfront` and any language outside of the ones listed above are unsupported.
+You can contract a third party to have the Workfront interface and the outgoing emails from Workfront translated in other languages.
+These translations are not supported by Workfront and any language outside of the ones listed above are unsupported.

 >[!NOTE]
 >